Partly Cloudy Weather Persists In Lahore - UrduPoint

 Partly Cloudy Weather Persists In Lahore

+Partly cloudy weather continued to prevail in the city on Monday while MET office predicted similar weather conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 5th Mar, 2025) Partly cloudy weather was recorded in the city here on Wednesday while MET office predicted similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 10th Mar, 2025) Partly cloudy weather continued to prevail in the city on Monday while MET office predicted similar weather conditions for the next 24 hours.

-Meanwhile, the average AQI of the city was 64, which was moderate while the PM2.5 concentration was 3.2 times the World Health Organization annual PM2.5 guideline value.
+Meanwhile, the average AQI of the city was 159 while the PM2.5 concentration was 13.4 times the World Health Organization annual PM2.5 guideline value.

+Furthermore, Punjab Environmental Protection Department (EPD) has released Monday’s AQI.
+According to Punjab Environment Agency spokesperson Sajid Bashir, AQI data was recorded at 32 locations across Punjab, including 16 locations in Lahore.

 Recent Stories